Jane-Terziev/dry-swagger/README.md

 Generate a valid and up to date swagger documentation out of your dry-structs and dry-validations

 The gem is still work in progress and is not yet fully tested.
+## IMPORTANT:

+If you are upgrading from version 1 to version 2, you will need to replace:

+    Dry::Swagger::StructParser.new.call(struct)
+with

+    Dry::Swagger::DocumentationGenerator.new.from_struct(struct)
+and replace

+    Dry::Swagger::ContractParser.new.call(contract)
+with

+    Dry::Swagger::DocumentationGenerator.new.from_validation(contract).

+For the configuration file in project/config/initializers/dry-swagger.rb, you will need to replace:

+    Dry::Swagger::Config::ContractConfiguration -> Dry::Swagger::Config::SwaggerConfiguration
+you do not need both ContractConfiguration and StructConfiguration.
 ## Installation

 Add this line to your application's Gemfile: